-Initial Clinical Studies refers to non-IND Clinical Studies initiated prior to a development path decision.
-Timing of planned cohort 1 readout based on current expectations and subject to risks associated with the COVID-19 pandemic.
+^{1.} Initial Clinical Studies refers to Non-IND Clinical Studies initiated prior to a development path decision.
+2. Timing of planned Clinical Trial based on current expectations and subject to risks, including those associated with the COVID-19 pandemic.
+3. Indication expected to be reduction in risk of recurrent overt hepatic encephalopathy.